This post has been updated for all the latest info for 2023.

 - Check “Validate settings” and then click on “OK”

-Note that instructions and word usage might vary slightly between Windows Versions.
+Note that instructions and wording might vary slightly between Windows versions.

 For mobile devices, there are many apps available to change your DNS servers, especially on Android.